Thailand: Swiss woman found dead at waterfall in Phuket | DW | 06.08.2021

 Thai authorities are investigating the death of a 57-year-old Swiss national who was found near a waterfall on Phuket island, in what Thailand's Foreign Ministry described as a "murder."

-But the police later said they were waiting autopsy reports to determine the cause of death.
+But the police later said they were awaiting autopsy reports to determine the cause of death.

 "From what we saw at the scene, the body was covered with a black sheet, which suggests it was done by someone and she did not die of natural causes," said Phuket regional police commander Kitirath Phanpetch in a television interview.
 He said it appeared as if she had been dead for several days.